 Horizontal topics:

 Enlargement.
 The activities will help the candidate countries to better integrate with EU member states in the field of research and innovation related to blue and green economy and technology.
+More specifically, the enlargement activities are related to the EU acquis Chapters 3 (right of establishment and freedom to provide services), 6 (company law), 7 (intellectual property law), 8 (competition), 18 (statistics), 20 (enterprise and industrial policy), 22 (regional policy and coordination of structural instruments), 25 (science and research), 26 (education and culture), 27 (environment), 28 (consumer and health protection).

 Capacity building.
 The activities have a strong research and innovation focus which subsequently will contribute to increasing capacities among relevant players in the region.

 Innovation and research.
-The activities are directly targeted to strengthening innovation ecosystems and research related to green and blue (bio) technologies.
+The activities are directly targeted to strengthening innovation ecosystems and research in accordance with respective S3s with aim of building macroregional S3s on sustainable blue economy and green technologies.
+Building macroregional S3 network on different topics related to green and blue technologies, encouraging cooperation for value chains development.

 The above horizontal topics will greatly benefit AIR EU member states and candidate countries with increased cooperation between them and the North and Western European countries.
 This cooperation would aim to facilitate the exchange of knowledge and expertise, as well as the adoption of best practices within the AIR.
 By encouraging better integration with economically developed regions to the north and west of Europe, the AIR can benefit from their wealth of experience, innovation and successful approaches to various blue and green technologies sectors.
 This provision underscores the importance of leveraging these partnerships to enhance economic development, sustainability and overall regional progress.